g-etorri/articles/jncie-self-study/l3vpn-configuration/14-l3vpn-config.md

 You can see, that we have full connectivity with all sites.
 And we have internet access also!!!
 Mission accomplished.

-When I was finishing my expedient, both customers contact me, they want to have connectivity between CE1-3 e CE2-3 only, without export any route to the other CEs.
+When I was finishing my workday, both customers contact me, they want to have connectivity between CE1-3 e CE2-3 only, without export any route to the other CEs.

 Good, this is so ugly...
 But we need to delivery the service.